Brieden/kaLB/README.md

 and can even import pictures that kaLB will use as obstacles.

-Besides this functionality kaLB provides an extra script to create short videos from generated hdf5 files.
+Besides this functionality kaLB provides an extra script to create short videos from generating hdf5 files.

 ## Installation & Quick Start

 These instructions will get you a copy of the project up and running on your local machine:

-    1) Clone repository
+#### Clone repository

 	$ git clone git@git.physik.uni-marburg.de:Sven_Brieden/LBM_for_Fluid_Simulations.git

-    2) Install
+#### Install

 Change directory to repo's root and run:

 	$ python setup.py install

 All dependencies should be installed automaticly

-    3) Run your first simulation
+#### Run your first simulation

 Change directory to examples folder and run:

 	$ python ./../src/kaLB.py -i kaLB_example.json

 wait until kaLB has done it's job!

-    4) Output & Video
+#### Output & Video

 Your output data will be located at *./output/*.
 Run:

 	$ python ./../src/hdf5_to_mpeg.py -i ./output/kaLB_example_raw_data.hdf5

-        kaLB will create you a short Video of your first Simulation!
+kaLB will create a short Video of your first Simulation!

 This should get you going.
 For a more detailed explanation on how to use kaLB refer to the documentation!